Types of Adverbs in English

 • I wish to go there someday.

-• Hence, you have to follow the guideline.
+• Hence, you have to follow the guidelines.

 • They want to go away for a while.